pesekt1/RabbitMQ-Microservices/README.md

 ## How to run the system
 - Create a free RabbitMQ message queue here: https://www.cloudamqp.com/
-- Use the RabbitMQ connection string in both admin and main microservice to connect to your cloud message queue.
+- Use the RabbitMQ connection string in both admin and main microservice to connect to your cloud message queue: create .env file for both microservices and set: RABBIT_MQ_URL=<rabbitmq_url>
 - install dependencies in all 3 apps (admin, main, react-frontend).
 - Run tsc compiler for both admin and main microservice (to generate JavaScript files)
 - Open 3 terminals and start all three apps.